andykdy/CPSC427-VAPE/README.txt

 Creative portion:
 - momentum
+Advanced controls:
+    - Salmon rotates to face mouse
-- leftmouse applies acceleration in the direction of the mouse
+    - leftmouse applies acceleration in the direction of the mouse Before the template changed and before I read the other assignments, added:
 - right ctrl fires bullets (in the direction being faced) which kill turtles

 Ideas for creative part: